VelislavKarastoychev/euriklis-validator/README.md

 console.log(result) // true
 ```

-the validator class has the following important methods:
+The validator class has the following important methods:
--method is_string():
+- method is_string():
 a method that checks if the value property of the current validator instance is string and sets the returned validator answer property to true or false respectively.
 For example:
 ```js
 const validator = require('@euriklis/validator')